 If you are a frequent traveler then you probably might want to buy a roaming sim card or otherwise known as traveler sim.
 Often this sim cards give you free incoming calls and are pretty cheap.
 Today there are loads of providers that offer traveler sim card.
 Some airlines even sell them on board!
 I used several roaming sim cards over the years.
 The best one is by far from Tellink Roaming (http://tellinkroaming.com/) Good quality and pricing! over 5 years agoAnswered by Nelson Mbeku via Travellr.com

 I just got back from an extended trip to London and had good luck with a Three pay as you go SIM plan. £15 got you 3000 texts, 300 mins, and unlimited data.
 I used an iPhone 5 and although the data was 3G and not LTE, I was pleased by both the speed and the coverage.
 I had no issues anywhere in London or on side trips 30mins to an hour away.

 I'm based in the US and use Sprint.
 You need to insure that your handsets are unlocked for international use (which Sprint will do for free).
 The steps are a little complicated, but do-able.

 One benefit: Three allowed wi-fi tethering which costs extra with Sprint.
 Another benefit of unlimited data.

-Thumbs up from me to Three! almost 5 years agoAnswered by John Hale via WorldNomads.com
+Thumbs up from me to Three! about 5 years agoAnswered by John Hale via WorldNomads.com

 I used travelsim myself when i was travelling around the Europe.
-Not sure if that's the best one - but prices were quite okay for the roaming, incoming calls were free, i also ordered discount package for calls and daily gprs package for 10 mb was about 1.50 eur, look on travelsim.com over 4 years ago
+Not sure if that's the best one - but prices were quite okay for the roaming, incoming calls were free, i also ordered discount package for calls and daily gprs package for 10 mb was about 1.50 eur, look on travelsim.com almost 5 years ago